 - How much time each parent has to spend with their children, including third party time, such as daycare, school, and relatives

 - Whether one parent will give the other parent the option to spend time with their children first before they make arrangements with a babysitter, relative, etc.

 - Whose healthcare plan the children will be on, fee payments, and medical decisions

 To ensure child safety when alcohol abuse is present, it’s encouraged that the custody agreement or parenting plan has a provision that allows for court-admissible alcohol monitoring.
-If Soberlink is the selected method for monitoring, parents and professionals can determine whether alcohol can be consumed outside of parenting time or if complete abstinence needs to be practiced seven days a week.
+If Soberlink is the selected method for monitoring, parents can determine whether alcohol can be consumed outside of parenting time or if complete abstinence needs to be practiced seven days a week.

 The Importance of Evidence

 Whether concerns about alcohol abuse are warranted or not can be unclear; with Soberlink, law professionals obtain court-admissible documentation detailing the role alcohol plays in a child custody case.
 If Soberlink data reveals alcohol abuse is present, the courts may deter from granting sole custody or visitation rights to the struggling parent.

 “[Before Soberlink,] If one parent thought the other was drinking and jeopardizing a child’s safety, they could ask the court to order a urine test to prove alcohol consumption and therefore, support their suspicions.
 It was cumbersome and it was difficult.
 If the urine test came back negative, the parent who asked for it had to pay for it, and there were only so many allowed per month.
 There was a question as to whether or not the parent insisting on the test was actually worried about the other’s drinking or if they were trying to use alcohol abuse allegations to punish them,” Hardy says.
 “There was not a good method that I was aware of for proving a parent’s sobriety prior to Soberlink.”